adobe/swc-uxp-wrappers/projects/swc-starter-webpack/README.md

 # Config

-You need to add `@swc-uxp-wrappers/<component-name>` in the package dependencies and add it as alias for `@spectrum-web-components/<component-name>` in webpack config file.
+You need to add `@swc-uxp-wrappers/<component-name>` in the package dependencies and add it as alias for `@spectrum-web-components/<component-name>` in webpack config file. or
+Add `@swc-uxp-wrappers/utils` which exports a defined set of aliases used in the library serving as an abstraction for the need of aliasing by integrators.

 For example: